The bad weather takes a cool smooth sailing forecast ahead

 The forecast is looking great!
-The weather will remain fair and dry…A second “Dry” front will sweep through the day Friday and this means cooler than average overnight low readings.
+The weather will remain fair and dry…A second “Dry” front will sweep through tonight and this means cooler than average overnight low readings.

+Outlying areas north of Columbus will easily dip down into the upper 40s.
+There will be chilly mornings ahead.

 LATEST RELEASES: